-Gold-rich deposits around Lake Victoria in East Africa have created livelihoods for thousands of low-income communities.
+Gold-rich deposits in the Lake Victoria region in East Africa have created livelihoods for thousands of low-income communities in the artisanal and small-scale mining (ASM) sector.
 Yet the cost has been huge.
-Mines use mercury to process the ore, a method that’s both inefficient and vastly detrimental to health.
+Miners use mercury to process the ore, a method that’s both inefficient and vastly detrimental to health.

 Far-reaching problems that demand coordinated and collaborative solutions

 The Lake Victoria Gold Programme comprises a consortium of partners with expertise all along the gold supply chain, including The Chambers Federation, Fairphone, The Fairtrade Foundation, Solidaridad, TDi Sustainability, and The Impact Facility.
 From mine to market, our partnership has proven experience working with communities that depend on ASM; local traders that bring gold to regional markets; mid-stream actors that help industries such as electronics and automotive manufacturers source gold for their products.
 As part of this programme, we also collaborate with our local implementation partners in order to invest in the (ASM) gold producing regions of Kenya and Uganda.

 The LVGP made possible through the financial support of the EPRM

 Our work is co-financed by the European Partnership for Responsible Minerals (EPRM), which is providing the second cycle of funding to allow us to continue the first phase of our efforts in Kenya and Uganda for four more years until the end of 2024.
 The central mandate of the EPRM is to increase the proportion of responsibly sourced minerals from conflict-affected and high-risk areas, in accordance with European Union regulation, in addition to supporting efforts of the international community to phase out the use of mercury.